X (manga): Critical reception

-The relationship between Kamui and Fuma has been the subject of discussion.
-In CLAMP in Context: A Critical Study of the Manga and Anime, Dani Cavallaro says X has a complex "philosophic gravity", heavily influencing the "Gothic epic" setting involving Kamui and how the narrative uses interesting fight scenes with notable dramatic results for one fighter.
-Cavallaro noted Fuma's brutal actions to accomplish his goals in contrast with Kamui's calm temperament when he gradually opens up to his friends.
-While both take similar paths with respect to their fights in the war between the Dragons, Fuma takes his weapon using brute force while Kamui is given his by his family.
 Fans reading the series have wondered whether Clamp was hinting at a romantic relationship between Kamui and Fuma.
 Sequental Art commented on homoerotic tones during a few scenes.
-In response, in the book Understanding Manga and Anime writer Robin E. Brenner claims Clamp had no intention of suggesting a romantc relationship between the two as he compared them with the more explicit relationship Subaru had with Seishiro.
+In response, in the book Understanding Manga and Anime writer Robin E. Brenner claims Clamp had no intention of suggesting a romantic relationship between the two as he compared them with the more explicit relationship Subaru had with Seishiro.
 Manga News noted the pair had one of the most anticipated fights in the series because of the long history they have in Tokyo Babylon and called their final duel tragic.
 In Manga: The Complete Guide, Jason Thompson wrote "even without a proper ending, the series has a lot going for it", and felt the major storytelling centering around destiny was appealing despite not finding it Clamp's best strength.

 Clamp's illustrations such as the dream sequences, Seishiro's horror-based spells, and the outstanding designs of Kamui and Hinoto were also the subject of praise.
-The Fandom Post also enjoyed the artwork, mostly praising the way action sequences are drawn Manga News found the early artwork typical of Clamp's works involving RG Veda and Tokyo Babylon but with a different style than Angelic Layer and Cardcaptor Sakura as it features mostly androgynous characters.
+The Fandom Post also enjoyed the artwork, mostly praising the way action sequences are drawn Manga News found the early artwork of the series like Clamp's other works, such as RG Veda and Tokyo Babylon but with a different style than Angelic Layer and Cardcaptor Sakura as it features mostly androgynous characters.
 Comic Book Bin praised the handling of the fight scenes by the artists especially the backgrounds, which "depict energy and magic unleashed in a fast and furious display".
 Because of the manga's long serialization, critics noted that the artwork evolved, making it as appealing as later Clamp works like Tsubasa: Reservoir Chronicle and Angelic Layer.
 However, Anime News Network felt the violent imagery portrayed by Clamp throughout earthquakes and murder scenes in X was too disturbing for the Monthly Asuka demographic and cancelled it.
 Although the manga returned following its controversial cancellation, the planned ending was even more gruesome causing its cancellation again.
 Thompson simply regarded the art as "absolutely gorgeous".